Skip to Main Content

 Subject Search

 Basic searching in PubMed works best if you enter specific search terms with no Boolean operators, tags, or punctuation.
-PubMed uses a process known as Automatic Term Mapping to map search terms to subjects (using medical subject headings), journals, and authors.
+PubMed uses a process known as Automatic Term Mapping to map search terms to subjects (using medical subject headings), journals, and authors to provide more relevant results.

 Once you have entered your search terms, the search query PubMed created for the search can be viewed by clicking Advanced under the search box, then in the History and Search Details area, click the arrow in the Details column to see how PubMed translated your search.